wb14123/blog/jekyll/_posts/2013-11-16-Fetch-Popular-Erlang-Modules-by-Coffee-Script.markdown

 As its function is simple, I keep the code simple.

 * The app is written by coffeescript, which is perfect to parse Github's restful API and JSON.
 * No database is required.
-Just use some arrays and objects to store informations.
+Just use some arrays and objects to store information.
 * It generates static html files with Jade.
 So it is faster to visit and easier to deploy.

 Develop: Bitbucket VS Github